davcs86/fullstack-nanodegree-linux-server-configuration/README.md

 # fullstack-nanodegree-linux-server-configuration

+# Criteria # 1:

+Remote login of the root user has been disabled, a remote user that can sudo to root has been defined, user passwords are set securely.

-## Create a new user named grader and grant this user sudo permissions.
+### Create a new user named grader and grant this user sudo permissions.

   ```bash
 $> adduser grader